-Evaluation Criteria: Reviewers will look for the degree to which the vision of the proposed public charter schoola.
+2. is based on a clear mission that is philosophically grounded; and a.
 Student Content and Performance Standards: Please submit any statements of student content and performance standards your school already has adopted.
 If student content and performance standards for your school have not been developed already, describe the process and time line under which a comprehensive statement of such standards for all students, including language minority students and those with disabilities, will be established for your school.
 These standards should cover both academic and nonacademic areas of the curriculum.
 By September 1998, the District of Columbia Public Schools plans to have in place a full set of student standards at every grade level.

-- 1. responds to the needs of the target student population; - 2. is based on a clear mission that is philosophically grounded; and - 3. is reflected in goals that are clear, challenging, measurable, and fair.
+3. is reflected in goals that are clear, challenging, measurable, and fair.